vectorfrog/tail_colors/README.md

 "text-red-500"
 ```
 The `invert/1` function is primarily used to invert the text color for better readability.

+At the bottom of the `parse/1` function, there are several `clean` functions.
+These functions remove classnames from the class string to avoid polluting the class string.
+For instance, once we've identified the "outline" style, we don't want "outline" to appear in our class string, on the off chance that somewhere else, there is an "outline" css class.
+However, we may want that, so you can choose to use the clean functions or not.

+`clean/2` takes the class string, and a list of classnames to remove from the class string.  `clean_prefix/2` takes the class string, and a list of prefixes to remove from the class string.  `clean_colors/1` takes the class string, and removes any stand alone color classes from the class string.

+I would recommend using the `clean_prefix/2` function if you are using any interpolated classes, such as "hover:bg-red-600" where the color and tint are provided in the "bg-red-600" in the class name.
+Otherwise, you'll end up with "hover:bg-red-600 bg-red-600" in your class string, which will cause the background to always be red! instead of just on hover.

 ## HELP!
 I'm not seeing my changes take effect!